 - Why Gaza?

-In the light of all these realities, the question “why Gaza?” is totally meaningless and insignificant.
-What is important is supporting those in need all over the world irrelevant of their nationality, ideas or belief.
+In light of all these realities, the question "Why Gaza?" is totally meaningless and insignificant.
+What is important is supporting those in need all over the world, regardless of their nationality, ideas or belief.

 - Why a Flotilla?

-In the wake of the Gaza raid during December 2008-January 2009, Israeli authorities declared they allowed the passage of humanitarian aid materials into Gaza.
+In the wake of the Gaza raid during December 2008–January 2009, Israeli authorities declared they allowed the passage of humanitarian aid materials into Gaza.
 Based on this, the IHH Humanitarian Relief Foundation appealed to the Israeli authorities in January 2009 to transport aid relief to Gaza by land and sea.
 However, the authorities failed to respond, even though this appeal was made several times during this year.
-When the situation in Gaza began to deteriorate even further, in January IHH Humanitarian Relief Foundation that had been conducting activities to help Gaza for many years organized an event called “Open the Road to Palestine” to break the blockade and deliver aid to the people of Gaza.
-After this organization which was to be first by land where hundreds of vehicles participated, IHH’s aim than was to break the blockade on Gaza by sea with 9 ships carrying humanitarian aid.
+When the situation in Gaza began to deteriorate even further, in January, IHH Humanitarian Relief Foundation, which had been conducting activities to help Gaza for many years, organized an event called "Open the Road to Palestine" to break the blockade and deliver aid to the people of Gaza.
+After this organization, which was to be the first by land where hundreds of vehicles participated, IHH’s aim was to break the blockade on Gaza by sea with nine ships carrying humanitarian aid.